 - Skeletal muscle-derived IL-6 triggers an anti-inflammatory cascade releasing IL-10 and inhibiting the release of pro-inflammatory cytokines TNF-alpha and IL-1B.

 - Cortisol and adrenaline production is increased with exercise, both of which have potent anti-inflammatory effects through muscle contraction.

 - Irisin myokine secretion induces the transformation of white adipocytes to “brite” (brown-white) cells raising thermogenesis and energy expenditure.

 - IL-15 in skeletal muscle reduces abdominal fat.

-Muscular contraction occurring during physical activity produces myokines which identifies skeletal muscle as an endocine organ capable of producing beneficial metabolic and immunologic effects reducing systemic inflammation.
-This reduction in inflammation is an important non-pharmalogical treatment in overweight and obesity to help attenuate its related comorbidities.
+Muscular contraction occurring during physical activity produces myokines which identifies skeletal muscle as an endocine organ capable of producing beneficial metabolic and immunologic effects, reducing systemic inflammation.
+This reduction in inflammation is an important non-pharmacological treatment in overweight and obesity to help attenuate its related comorbidities.

 Find more resources curated by OMA’s Pediatric Committee on our Pediatric Resources page.
 There you’ll find additional article reviews on various topics related to obesity as well as public resources for clinicians and families.